POETSII/pml/README.md

 The application configuration file is a concise description of the application, specifying things such as message/state fields and documentation strings.
-An example of this file is shown below:
+An example is shown below:

 ```json